JoliviaN4/Building-and-Managing-an-Active-Directory-Environment-in-Microsoft-Azure/README.md

 <p>
 Step-by-step

-1. Start another Create virtual machine process.
+1. Start another Create virtual machine process
-2. Select the Active-Directory-Lab resource group.
+2. Select the Active-Directory-Lab resource group
-3. Enter the virtual machine name Client-1.
+3. Enter the virtual machine name Client-1
-4. Chose the same region as dc-1 (Canada Central).
+4. Chose the same region as dc-1 (Canada Central)
-5. Review the basic configuration settings.
+5. Review the basic configuration settings

 Explanation:
  This machine was created to simulate a workstation that would later connect to and join the domain.